mbarabash-gtchs/Senior-Project/README.md

 ### Final Product
 My final product is a neural network that detects the position of a dogs tail.
 This means that the network would need to find a dog in an image, find the tail of the dog, and then find how the tail is positioned relative to the dog.
 Theoretically, if a network can detect the position of a tail relative to a dog, then it would be able to detect other objects relative to another.
 The applications of such a network can be seen clearly; for example, a network that has been trained on MRI scans could learn to detect brain tumors.

-The goal of my project was to train my neural net to recognize the location of a dogs tail.
-The reasoning behind this was that neural networks that classify objects are numerous, and I worked with them a bit while studying the basics of neural networks.
-I chose to do something a little different to up the difficulty of the project.

 ### Prerequisites for Final Product
 In terms of my prior knowledge: I had known a decent amount about neural networks from studying them over the summer.
 However, I only knew about the theory behind it; to give an analogy, if I were building a house, then I knew how to create a blueprint; I needed to learn how to physically build the house.